Date(s) - 2020-05-05 - 2020-05-08

 10:45 Self-directed learning in small groups

-The course is intended for those with no previous experience of R programming, though those with some experience but who are unfamiliar with the “tidyverse” suite of packages (dplyr, readr, purrr, ggplot2, etc) may also find it useful.
+The course is intended for those with no previous experience of R programming, though those with some experience but who are unfamiliar with the "tidyverse" suite of packages (dplyr, readr, purrr, ggplot2, etc) may also find it useful.
 Some prior experience of working with tabular data (e.g. in a spreadsheet) would be beneficial.
-Before joining the course, participants should install RStudio or, if they already have it installed, ensure that their version of R is up-to-date (this is a good guide for how to do so).
+Before joining the course, participants should install RStudio or, if they already have it installed, ensure that their version of R is up-to-date.
 Further setup instructions will follow closer to the start of the course.

 If you have any questions about the course, please contact Bio-IT.